apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 Special Parametric Inputs :
 * function : The algorithm to be used for planning From a component PoV, the algorithm is a special input with a defined interface.

-The current proposal for the interface is as follows :
+The current proposal for the interface of the memory planning algorithm is as follows :
 ```
     struct BufferInfo {
-        Integer uid;
+        String name_hint; // this is the tir.buffer name
         Integer size_bytes;
         Integer alignment;
         Array<BufferInfo> conflicts; //the conflicting bufferinfo objs